williamhaley/garfieldunlimited.com/README.md

 ./garfieldctl.sh start
 ```

-# Production deployment
+# Production vs Development

-A production setup for this app would be a host with docker and nginx.
+A production setup for this app would involve a host server with docker and nginx.
 Nginx on the host proxies requests over a unix socket to the container.

-This assumes you already have a secure host server running with nginx [and docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+Assuming you already have a secure host server running with nginx [and docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/), you can run this command to setup the host nginx config and other settings.

 ```